AdobeDocs/analytics.en/help/implement/vars/config-vars/cookiedomainperiods.md

 >
 >Do not take subdomains into account for this variable.
 For example, do not set `cookieDomainPeriods` on the example URL `store.toys.example.com`.
 AppMeasurement recognizes that cookies are stored on `example.com`, even on URLs with many subdomains.

 For implementations on AppMeasurement v2.26.x or later, the [`s_ac`](https://experienceleague.adobe.com/en/docs/core-services/interface/data-collection/cookies/analytics) cookie is used to help automatically determine the correct cookie domain.
 The library first attempts to write a cookie including two domain periods.
-If setting this cookie fails, it tries again including more domain periods until it succeeds.
+If setting this cookie fails, it tries again, including more domain periods until it succeeds.
 This cookie is immediately deleted once set.

 ## Cookie domain periods using the Web SDK